-Over the past several years, sugar skulls (Spanish: calaveras de azúcar, or simply Calaveras for short) have become increasingly popular in art and fashion.
+Over the past several years, sugar skulls, also known as candy skulls, calaveras de azúcar, or Calaveras for short, have become increasingly popular in art and fashion.
 Inevitably, this has led to mass-produced Halloween costumes and face painting kits that show up every October.
 Of course, sugar skulls do not originate from Halloween celebrations at all, but rather are a traditional part of Day of the Dead celebrations in Mexico.
-Día de los Muertos is growing in popularity in the United States, which is why the calavera has become such a popular symbol.
-Before include calaveras in your artwork, however, there are a few things you should know.

 In these modern times, Halloween is associated with trick or treating, costumes, and candy.
 It’s also associated with the grotesque, horror and fear.
 It is largely a hedonistic holiday all about indulging in food, sweets, and alcohol.
 Costumes vary between terrifying, provocative, hillarious, and strange.
 In short, it is a holiday all about the self.